 When we say “applied” in the name of our department, we mean it.
-A large network of companies come to our program for their best interns.
+A large network of companies comes to our program for their best interns.
 Some facilities have large, highly developed safety programs, while smaller organizations allow students a closer look at supervisory and management roles.
-These situations offer students a chance to fuse formal study with on-the-job management experience.
-As one alumnus said, “One day I was an intern, and the next day I was hiring interns.”
+These situations offer you a chance to fuse formal study with on-the-job management experience.

 Students carry specific capabilities gained in this program throughout their lives.
-With the guidance and support of faculty, graduate demonstrate the ability to:
+With the guidance and support of faculty, you’ll gain the ability to:

 - Identify contemporary safety issues and solve applied science problems through their knowledge of mathematics and science